cloudmesh/client/docs/source/commands/command_cloud.rst

     | kilo       | Logged Out |
     +------------+------------+

-.. todo:: Logged out in 'Status' column and the 'Active' column may be duplicated and conflicting with each other.
+.. warning:: Logged out in 'Status' column and the 'Active' column may be duplicated and conflicting with each other.